go-gitea/gitea/docs/content/doc/actions/act-runner.en-us.md

 ./act_runner --config config.yaml [command]
 ```

 When you are using the docker image, you can specify the configuration file by using the `CONFIG_FILE` environment variable.
-And please make sure that the configuration file is mounted in the container.
+Make sure that the file is mounted into the container as a volume:

 ```bash
 docker run -v $(pwd)/config.yaml:/config.yaml -e CONFIG_FILE=/config.yaml ...